Quansight-Labs/ndindex/docs/multiaxis-indices.md

 A tuple index indices the corresponding element of the corresponding axis.
 So for example, the index `(1, 0, 2)` grabs the element in the second element of the first axis, the first element of the second axis, and the third element of the third axis (remember that indexing is 0-based, so index `0` corresponds to the first element, index `1` to the second, and so on).
-Looking up at the list of lists representation of `a` that was printed by NumPy:
+Looking at the list of lists representation of `a` that was printed by NumPy:

 ```py
 >>> a